Free planning tool

 Electricity Bill Estimator Australia

 Estimate a likely electricity bill using suburb, provider, tariff type, daily supply charge and usage assumptions.
-Use it to benchmark your situation, then upload a real bill for a stronger comparison.
+Use it to benchmark your situation, then upload a real bill for a postcode, network and tariff-aware comparison based on actual bill data.

 Estimate your bill

 This calculator is designed for planning and rough comparison.
-It does not replace a real bill review and it does not account for every distributor, concession, rebate or solar export scenario.
+It does not replace a real bill review, and it cannot match the accuracy of Bill Zap's uploaded-bill analysis using your actual charges, distributor context and tariff details.

 This note stays in your browser only.
 It is not submitted anywhere.